Harmonicoscillator101/a-simple-rotation-movement/README.md

 # a-simple-rotation-movement
-a simple rotation movement for a particle in magneticfield.
+a simple rotation movement for a particle in magneticfield.The notes are wroted in Chinese.